optimusflow/KB/quantower-algo/simple-strategy.md

 ![Source code for Strategy template](../.gitbook/assets/empty-code.png)

 As you can see, this blank version is not related to any trading functionality - it is a just general code-basis.
-It is inherited of class Strategy, by this Quantower recognize that your code is compatible and can be executed in Quantower.
+It is inherited of class Strategy, by this OptimusFLOW recognize that your code is compatible and can be executed in OptimusFLOW.

 ## Basic methods